wizards-of-lua/wizards-of-lua/docs/_modules/CustomEvent.md

   - name: data
     type: any
     access: r
-    description: "The data value that has been sended with this event.
+    description: "The data value that has been sent with this event.
     See [Events.fire()](!SITE_URL!/modules/Events/#fire) for more details on this.
     "
     examples: